Departures [おくりびと/Okuribito] (2008)

 This Woman’s Mediocre Work

 It brings me great displeasure to say this but I don’t like Kate Bush’s 6th studio LP The Sensual World.
-This is the only Kate Bush album I’m not keen on (unless you also count Director’s cut).
+This is the only Kate Bush album I’m not keen on (unless you also count Director’s Cut).
 However, I would think based on the album’s three singles this would be another masterpiece.
 I’ll begin with the good.

 The title track, well it has sensual in the title for a reason.
 The combination of synthesizers and uillieann pipes creates the most well, sensual sound.
 Like Wuthering Heights I question if there exists another song like it and if it is one of the reasons why Kate Bush’s work acts like a gateway to a world of high culture.
 This Woman’s Work is my favourite Kate Bush song, despite this being my least favourite album of hers.
-This is it; this is the saddest song ever – the crème de la crème of tear-jerking songs.
+This is it; this is the saddest song ever written – the crème de la crème of tear-jerking songs.
 I can’t listen to this song in a public place or else I’ll well up.
 Although the song is about having a baby from the father’s perspective, the lyric “Of all the things we should have said that we never said, all the things we should’ve done that we never did” always conjures up thoughts of regret that I have in my life of things I should have done but didn’t; but not necessarily in a depressing manner.

 The rest of the album is mediocre to average.
 The Fog, Reaching Out and Never Be Mine; I feel there are great songs in there but these tracks feel incomplete to me.
-Heads We’re Dancing is a song I find lyrically interesting, involving a story about dancing with Hitler himself but the rhythm of the song is lacking.
+Heads We’re Dancing is a song I find lyrically interesting, involving a story about dancing with Adolf Hitler himself but the rhythm of the song is lacking.
 Between a Man and a Woman is completely disposable with its generic lyrics and mediocre rhythm but my least favourite song on the album, as well as my least favourite Kate Bush song, in general, is Rocket’s Tail.
-The choir featured in the song are far too loud, to the point that I feel like saying “guys can you keep it down, I’m trying to hear Kate sing” and right in the middle of it all is a very obnoxious guitar solo.
+The choir featured in the song is far too loud, to the point that I feel like saying “Guys can you keep it down, I’m trying to hear Kate sing” and right in the middle of it all is a very obnoxious guitar solo.
 It pains me to write this review but I guess you can’t win ‘em all.

 Hounds Of Love (1985)